kostyaVyrodov/education/aws/services/7_4_DATA_AND_DB_MIGRATION.md

 - DMS: MySQL, PostgreSQL, MongoDB, Aurora, SAP, MSSQL, oracle
 - **Schema Conversion Tool** (SCT) allows to transform between different DB engines as part of a migration

+**Use cases:**
+- When migrating a database from the AWS network to an on-premise network, or within your AWS environment.
+- When needing to scale a database without downtime
+- When migrating a database to and from other platforms besides AWS
+- When needing a full database schema conversion
+- When migrating only a portion or subset of a database

 ![database-migration-service](../images/database-migration-service.png)